MapsPeople/docs/collections/_cms/index.md

 To display or otherwise use the custom data, your app needs to be customized.
 The properties are not available in the Standard app, only when building one using the SDK.

-View the tutorial video below for more information about location types.
+View the tutorial video below for more information about Location Types.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/PyQOMnJP0Z8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>